kellykohlleffel/genai-rag-snowflake/README.md

 * Open a New Worksheet in **Snowflake Snowsight** (left gray navigation under Projects)
 * Make sure you set the worksheet context at the top: **HOL_DATABASE** and **yourlastname_agriculture** schema name
 * Copy and paste these [**transformation scripts**](01-transformations.sql) in your Snowsight worksheet
-* Position your cursor anywhere in the first transformation script and click run
+* Highlight only the first transformation script in the editor and click run
 * This will create a new winery_information table using the CONCAT function.
 Each multi-column record (winery or vineyard) will now be a single string (creates an "unstructured" document for each winery or vineyard)

 ```